Criviere/Spring17/Software Engineering I/Week1/Chapter_1_Exercises.md

     * The main motive behind using the touch screen for displaying instructions and accessing commands is to make TicketDistributor is to make the interface more user friendly.
 Also, a touch screen will also remove the need for extra hardware (such as: mouse, keyboard, etc) which is needed for inputting any command.
 The cancel button is used as an alternative for cancelling any transactions when the touchscreen stops functioning properly.

-** 6. Specify which of these statements are functional requirements and which are nonfunctional requirements:
+** 6. <strong>Specify which of these statements are functional requirements and which are nonfunctional requirements:</strong>

 * "The <code>TicketDistributor</code> must enable a traveler to buy weekly passes."
   * Functional Requirement